vmware/go-vcloud-director/README.md

 # go-vcloud-director [![GoDoc](https://godoc.org/github.com/vmware/go-vcloud-director?status.svg)](http://godoc.org/github.com/vmware/go-vcloud-director) [![Chat](https://img.shields.io/badge/chat-on%20slack-brightgreen.svg)](https://vmwarecode.slack.com/messages/CBBBXVB16)

-This repo contains the `go-vcloud-director` package which implements an SDK for vCloud Director.
-The project serves the needs of Golang developers who need to integrate with vCloud Director.
+This repo contains the `go-vcloud-director` package which implements an SDK for VMware Cloud Director.
+The project serves the needs of Golang developers who need to integrate with VMware Cloud Director.
 It is also the basis of the [vCD Terraform Provider](https://github.com/vmware/terraform-provider-vcd).